dotnet/EntityFramework.Docs/entity-framework/core/performance/nativeaot-and-precompiled-queries.md

 dotnet publish -r linux-arm64 -c Release
 ```

 This shows publishing a NativeAOT publishing for Linux running on ARM64; [consult this catalog](/dotnet/core/rid-catalog) to find your runtime identifier.
+If you'd like to generate the interceptors without publishing - for example to examine the generated sources - you can do so via the `net ef dbcontext optimize --precompile-queries --nativeaot` command.

 Due to the way C# interceptors work, any change in the application source invalidates them and requires repeating the above process.
 As a result, interceptor generation and actual publishing aren't expected to happen in the inner loop, as the developer is working on code; instead, both `dotnet ef dbcontext optimize` and `dotnet publish` can be executed in a publishing/deployment workflow, in a CI/CD system.